swisstopo/swissgeol-boreholes-dataextraction/README.md

 docker run -d --name swissgeol-boreholes-dataextraction-api -e AWS_ACCESS_KEY_ID=XXX -e AWS_SECRET_ACCESS_KEY=YYY -e AWS_S3_BUCKET=AAA -e AWS_ENDPOINT=ZZZ -p 8000:8000 ghcr.io/swisstopo/swissgeol-boreholes-dataextraction-api:TAG
 ```

+Where XXX, YYY, AAA, ZZZ, and TAG are placeholder values that users should replace with their actual credentials and desired tag.

 Adjust the port mapping (8000:8000) based on the app's requirements.

 NOTE: Do not forget to specify your AWS Credentials.